4d/docs/website/translated_docs/es/ViewPro/formulas.md

 See [**SpreadJS's extented list of functions**](https://www.grapecity.com/spreadjs/docs/v14/online/FormulaFunctions.html) for details and examples.

-## 4D functions
+## Funciones 4D

 4D View Pro allows you to define and call **4D custom functions**, which execute [4D formulas](API/FunctionClass.md).
 Using 4D custom functions extends the possibilities of your 4D View Pro documents and allows powerful interactions with the 4D database.

 4D custom functions provide access, from within your 4D View Pro formulas, to:

-- 4D process variables,
+- variables proceso 4D,
 - campos,
 - project methods,
-- 4D language commands,
+- comandos del lenguaje 4D,
 - or any valid 4D expression.

 4D custom functions can receive [parameters](#parameters) from the 4D View Pro area, and return values.